Mochimochi07/Javascript_codes/README.md

 I will be experimenting and documenting more on this style of learning.

+I kinda need some things to make dashboards.

+dashboards are highly needed for data science.

 Turns out that javascript was a good choice because it reminded me of Xojo.

 Parts where i just use dots and make it easy to read the attributes like this.

 document.getElementById('demo').innerHTML = Date()

-Yeah. i loved that kind of syntax and its pretty neat to use.
+Yeah. i kind of miss using xojo.

-The fundamentals are random by the way.
+The fundamentals are frontend and random by the way.